Trump doesn’t listen to Mattis anymore, say officials

 In spring 2017 Trump asked Mattis to change the Obama-era policy that allowed transgender individuals to serve openly in the military.
 Trump asked Mattis about it for "a few weeks or maybe even a couple months," but Mattis did not respond with action.

-Rep. Mark Meadows of North Carolina, chair of the Freedom Caucus, and White House aide Marc Short were among those who told the president Mattis was dragging his feet, said one former official.
+Rep. Mark Meadows, R-N.C., chair of the Freedom Caucus, and White House aide Marc Short were among those who told the president Mattis was dragging his feet, said one former official.
 Eventually Trump tweeted about the change in transgender policy in July, forcing Mattis's hand.

 Trump repeatedly said he wanted to sign an order changing the policy on military dependents in South Korea, but Mattis and other officials, including Kelly, tried to stall him, according to three former officials.
 "It was kind of like a game of tag.
 There were plenty of other people, in addition to Mattis, who slow-walked that," the former official said.
 The order was never implemented.